LavonTMCQ/NikePigDGA/Documentation/08_Compliance_Legal.md

-# 8. Compliance and Legal Considerations for NikePig
+# 8. Compliance and Legal Considerations for Last Pigs Standing

 **Disclaimer:** *This section provides general information and is not legal advice.
-The NikePig team (Dr Caleb L and $cashcoldgame) MUST consult with legal professionals specializing in cryptocurrency and gaming/gambling regulations in all relevant jurisdictions before launching the dApp.*
+The Last Pigs Standing team (Dr Caleb L and $cashcoldgame) MUST consult with legal professionals specializing in cryptocurrency and gaming/gambling regulations in all relevant jurisdictions before launching the dApp.*

 ## 8.1.
-Nature of the Application
+Nature of the Application - Updated Legal Positioning

-NikePig, with its prize pools, random winners, and contribution-based mechanics, closely resembles a lottery or gambling activity.
+Last Pigs Standing is positioned as an **"experimental decentralized contribution and ranking game"** rather than a gambling or lottery application.
+This strategic positioning emphasizes:

+- **Contribution-based mechanics:** Users contribute to a shared pool
+- **Ranking system:** Winners are the "last 100 contributors," not "top 100"
+- **Transparency:** All logic is on-chain and publicly auditable
+- **Community participation:** Focus on community-driven reward streams

 The legal and regulatory landscape for such applications involving cryptocurrencies is complex, varies significantly by jurisdiction, and is rapidly evolving.

 ## 8.2.
 Key Areas of Concern